Introduction

 Add Gravel for Drainage

-Place a few inches of gravel at the bottom of each hole to improve drainage and prevent the posts from rotting.
+Place a few inches of gravel at the bottom of each hole to enhance drainage and prevent the posts from rotting over time.

 -